pokt-network/pocket-core/README.md

     	whether or not to start the rpc server -clientrpcport string
     	specified port to run client rpc
-  -datadir string
+  -dd string
-    	setup the data directory for the DB and keystore (default: `%APPDATA%\Pocket` for Windows, `~/.pocket` for Linux, `~/Library/Pocket` for Mac) -dispatch
+    	setup the data directory for the DB and keystore (default: `%APPDATA%\Pocket` for Windows, `~/.pocket` for Linux, `~/Library/Pocket` for Mac) -dbend string
+      	specifies the database endpoint for the centralized dispatcher (default "dynamodb.us-east-2.amazonaws.com") -discport string
+        specifies the client port of the centralized dispatcher (default "8080") -disip string
-        specifies if this node is operating as a dispatcher -dismode int
+        specifies the address of the centralized dispatcher (default "127.0.0.1") -dismode int
-        specifies the mode by which the dispatcher is operating (0) Normal, (1) Migrate, (2) Deprecated -dwl string
+        specifies the mode by which the dispatcher is operating (0) Normal, (1) Migrate, (2) Deprecated -dispatch
+        specifies if this node is operating as a dispatcher -disrport string
+        specifies the relay port of the centralized dispatcher (default "8081") -dwl string
     	specifies the filepath for developer_whitelist.json -gid string